stefanrieken/pasta/README.md

 over an otherwise quite achaic LISP dialect.

 ## Current state
-...is 'initial'.
+...is 'work in progress'.

 Upon execution, known strings and variables are listed.
-Of these variables, 'hi' and 'print' indicate primitive functions (variables are untyped, so the system cannot supply more information than just their number).
+Of these variables, '+', 'hi' and 'print' indicate primitive functions (variables are untyped, so the system cannot supply more information than just their number).

-Type 'hi', and nothing much happens.
-You have just referenced a variable.

-Type '(hi)', and you get a greeting; you have evaluated a primitive function.

-Type '(hi print)', and you see the evaluation of the integer-printing function with as its argument the integer value of 'hi'.
-You can also print an integer
-literal: '(42 print)'.
-Notice that the current interpreter is fully postfixed.

-Many, many shortcuts have been taken to allow for this interpretation to work;
+Here are some examples of expressions you can type:

+        hi              --> no result (you just referenced a variable) (hi)            --> you are greeted from a primitive function (hi print)      --> you get the integer value of 'hi' (hi 42 print)   --> print variable number of args ((1 2 +) print) --> nested expression support

-nevertheless they represent a preliminary framework for variables, (primitive) functions and their evaluation.
+This demonstrates the preliminary framework for variables, (primitive) functions and their evaluation.

 What follows below is design, not current state.